lagimik/PartnerCrucible/MixedReality.md

 ## Purpose

 A ..Collection of resources for Microsoft practice building in the Digital Apps and Innovation - Mixed Reality solution area.
 For a view of other solution areas, please see the [Taxonomy](Taxonomy.md).

-To contribute to this section, see [Contributor's Guide](Contributing.md)
+To contribute to the PartnerCrucible, see [Contributor's Guide](ContributorsGuide).

 ## References

 ### Mixed Reality

 Source | Description | Notes